Sri Damansara Timur MRT station

-The Sri Damansara Timur MRT station (Working name: Kepong Sentral) is a mass rapid transit (MRT) station in the township of Bandar Sri Damansara in Damansara, Selangor, Malaysia.
-It is one of the stations on the MRT Putrajaya line.
+The Sri Damansara Timur MRT station) is a mass rapid transit (MRT) station in the township of Bandar Sri Damansara in Damansara, Selangor, Malaysia.
+It is one of the stations on the MRT Putrajaya Line.

 The station began operations on 16 June 2022, as part of Phase One operations of the Putrajaya Line.

 The MRT station as seen from the MRR2.